 The strangers were both only young children, carrying nothing with them but the walking sticks.

 – “Are you from Ecotopia?” – asked the boy, who seemed slightly older than the other boy.

 – “Yes, I’m.” – replied Maggie, before Patrick had any chance to warn her that admitting to any connection with Ecotopia was punished by a lifetime in a work camp.

 – “How can we get there?” – the boy asked again.

-– “Are you trying to defect?” – Patrick asked sternly in his commanding voice.
+– “Are you trying to defect?” – Patrick questioned the boys sternly in his commanding voice.

 – “Our parents are dead.
 We have nothing left here.
 We want to try to make it to the other side before we perish too.
 How can we get there?” – the boy looked at Maggie.

 – “I flew here before my plane crashed.”
-Maggie didn’t see a reason to lie to the boys.
+Maggie didn’t see a reason why she should to lie to the boys.

 – “There is a bridge you could cross.”
 Patrick blurted out without thinking much of what he was saying.